cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 35. `DiamondFallback` cannot be set or used

-TODO: Review fallback logic

-Implemented the recommendation to remove the fallback functionality.
+Implemented the recommendation to remove the `DiamondFallback` functionality.

 36. Missing function selectors